Skip to content

 Indicative pricing — your actual quote will vary

-Regular clean (3-bed semi, 3 hours, fortnightly) typically runs €60–€90 per visit.
-Weekly clean is similar per visit.
-A deep clean of a 3-bed home is €240–€380 (full day, 2-person team).
-End-of-tenancy clean of a 3-bed is €280–€450 depending on condition.
-After-builders clean of a fresh extension is €350–€650.
-Oven deep clean is €70–€140 per oven.
-Carpet cleaning is €30–€55 per room.
-Window cleaning is €30–€60 per visit (front and back of a 3-bed semi).
+A regular clean of a 3-bed semi (3 hours, fortnightly) typically runs €60–€90 per visit, and a weekly clean is similar per visit.
+A deep clean of a 3-bed home is €240–€380 — a full day for a 2-person team.
+An end-of-tenancy clean of a 3-bed is €280–€450 depending on condition, while an after-builders clean of a fresh extension is €350–€650.
+An oven deep clean is €70–€140 per oven, carpet cleaning is €30–€55 per room, and window cleaning is €30–€60 per visit for the front and back of a 3-bed semi.
+Before booking, insist on an itemised quote that states what's included — hours, rooms, products — so the price on the day matches the price you agreed.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your cleaner through Jobiit